The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 • Mod and pitch strips work well

 The Arturia MicroLab is a fantastic option for musicians needing a compact, portable MIDI controller keyboard.
 Despite its tiny footprint, this controller packs a punch with 25 velocity-sensitive slim keys, touch strip pitch/modulation controls, and low power requirements.
-The bundled software, including Analog Lab Lite, Bitwig Studio, and UVI Grand Piano, further enhances its value, providing users various high-quality presets and expanded creative possibilities.
+The bundled software, including Analog Lab Lite, Bitwig Studio, and UVI Grand Piano, further enhances its value, providing users with various high-quality presets and expanded creative possibilities.

 While the MicroLab’s compactness is a big pro, its limited octave range may pose some restrictions for certain playing styles or complex compositions.
 Additionally, the absence of aftertouch and a dedicated modulation wheel might disappoint users who rely on these features for expressive playing.
 Furthermore, while the controller’s build quality is decent, it may not be as rugged as some higher-end controllers.